-- 1. Fuel switching increased use of biogenic fuels to replace fossil fuels, use of waste steam to offset fossil fuel use and reduction of solid waste that can be diverted to better use. - Energy efficiency reduction or recycling of heat, more energy efficient systems, reduced equipment idling or waste, increased use of rail or more efficient transportation systems, electricity generation, and productivity improvement. - 3.
-Increased forest growth (increased removals from growing more than is harvested) - increased Freehold tree planting levels, reduced harvest levels, improved utilization of pulpwood products, and increased yields with precision silviculture tools and techniques to match species and sites.

-4. Increase solid wood product production - improving recovery of lumber from logs and investments to improve sawmill capacity will transfer more CO2 to HWP than occurs with shorter-lived products like paper.
+- 1. Fuel switching - Increased use of biogenic fuels to replace fossil fuels, use of waste steam to offset fossil fuel use, reduction of solid waste that can be diverted to better use, potential investment in wind projects. - 2.
+Energy efficiency Reduction or recycling of heat, more energy efficient systems, reduced equipment idling or waste, increased use of rail or more efficient transportation systems, electricity generation and productivity improvement. - 3.
+Increased forest growth (i.e. increased removals from growing more than is harvested) increased Freehold tree planting levels, reduced harvest levels, improved utilization of pulpwood products and increased yields with precision silviculture tools and techniques to match species and sites. - 4.
+Increased solid wood product production -Improving recovery of lumber from logs and investments to improve sawmill capacity that will transfer more CO2 to HWP than occurs with shorter-lived products like paper.

-Emissions are monitored and reported annually to customers and stakeholders in the Forest Supply Chain ESG Report.
+Emissions are monitored and reported annually to customers and stakeholders in the Forest Supply Chain ESG Report, now called the Climate, Conservation & Community Impact Report.